Nadil-Dulran/finance-management-system/README.md

 - Place it in:
   ```
   app/google-services.json
-  Open the project in Android Studio and allow Gradle sync to finish.
   ```
   - Open the project in Android Studio and allow Gradle sync to finish.